browserstate/history.js/README.md

 We create the new namespace `window.History` instead of extending the exiting namespace `window.history` (capitalisation), as each framework handles the events a little bit so we cannot guarantee full compatibility with the original spec.
 This is shown in the above code by using `History.getState().data` instead of `event.state`, which is actually more powerful as we have access to that state's title and url as well.
 As such, extending the inbuilt `window.history` would cause discrepancies.

+## Extra Support

+- State data will always contain `data.title` and `data.url`
+- State titles will always be applied to the document.title

 ## Adapters

 ### Supported